-In the Southern Hemisphere, Australia has been the most successful proponent of the blend.
-The South Australian regions of Barossa Valley and McLaren Vale produce huge volumes of Grenache and Shiraz at all quality levels every vintage.
-The resulting wines range from dark and spicy to rich and fruity, taking on prune and raisin flavors in exceptionally hot years.
+Of the New World wine regions, Australia has been the most successful proponent of this blend.
+The South Australian regions of Barossa Valley and McLaren Vale produce huge volumes of Grenache and Shiraz at all quality levels; the wines range from entry level right up to some of the world's most expensive wines.

 In the United States the blend is used in California and Washington by a group of producers who call themselves the Rhone Rangers.
-In South Africa a handful of Grenache – Syrah wines are produced in the country’s marquee Stellenbosch region.
+In South Africa a handful of Grenache – Syrah wines are produced in the country’s famous Stellenbosch region.